jpoiri/ember-i18n-export/README.md

 ### outputDir

-By default the csv files ar generated in the <b>i18n-exports</b> folder, you can override this by using the <code>outputDir</code> option:
+By default the csv files are generated in the <b>i18n-exports</b> folder, you can override this by using the <code>outputDir</code> option:

 ```code
 ember-i18n-export --outputDir locale-translations